MethodsDev/mdl-site/src/comp-docs/gcp-vms.md

 lsblk
 # the output will list the attached disks.
 # your data disk is the large one that isn't attached to anything
-# it's *probably* doing to be /dev/sdb but sometimes it isn't
+# it's *probably* going to be /dev/sdb but sometimes it isn't

 sudo bash /tmp/gcp-vm/setup.sh [/dev/sdb]  # leave the argument blank if not needed
 ```